 - 1 teaspoon salt

-- 1 teaspoon vanilla extract
+- 1 tablespoon of milk or cream mixed with 1 teaspoon of vanilla extract

-- Large crystal sugar sprinkles, optional
+- Large crystal sugar sprinkles or sea salt, optional

 - Between two pieces of parchment paper, roll dough to 1/4-inch thick (or a little bigger if you like a hefty cookie).
 Chill for 30 minutes.